ashlinchak/rails_admin_panel/README.md

 # rails_admin_panel
-This init Ruby on Rails app has precreated Bootstrap admin panel.
+This init Ruby on Rails app that has a precreated Bootstrap admin panel.

 ## Installation